grafana/grafana/docs/sources/developers/plugins/legacy/_index.md

 ## Keep your plugin up to date

 New versions of Grafana can sometimes cause plugins to break.
-Check out our [doc](https://grafana.com/docs/grafana/latest/developers/plugins/migration-guide/) for changes in
+See our [documentation](https://grafana.com/docs/grafana/latest/developers/plugins/migration-guide/) for changes in
 Grafana that can impact your plugin.

 ## Metadata